Ask an Insurance Expert: How Do I Verify Insurance?

 - It’s important to make sure that there’s a policy number.
 So we’ve been given a policy number GL 12345.
 That looks good.

-- We were given a policy effective date and a policy expiration date, which tells us about when that policy is in effect.
+- We were given a policy effective date and a policy expiration date, which tells us when that policy is in effect.

 - We did ask for an active policy up here in the top right, so if today is May 17, 2022, this policy would be good.
 It doesn’t expire until January of next year.

 - Then we asked for three different types of limits.
-We asked for an Occurrence Limit – which matches our $1 million requirement or more – we asked for an Aggregate Limit of $2 million or more, and we asked for a Products and Completed Operations a limit of $1 million or more.
+We asked for an Occurrence Limit – which matches our $1 million requirement or more – we asked for an Aggregate Limit of $2 million or more, and we asked for a Products and Completed Operations limit of $1 million or more.
 So looks good on those fronts.